mlmorg/jquery.batch/README.md

 batch.send({ success: success });
 ```

-In addition, jQuery Batch will respect the `beforeSend` method of each
+In addition, jQuery.Batch will respect the `beforeSend` method of each
 individual request.
 If this function returns `false`, the request will not be
 added to the batch.